-Caring for someone living with dementia can be challenging physically and emotionally.
+Caring for someone living with dementia is physically and emotionally challenging.
 If you're caring for someone living with dementia, it's important to understand that if their needs and behaviour change, it may not be anyone's fault.
-It can be a good idea to talk to a health professional.
+It is always a good idea to talk to a health professional.

 As you look after a person living with dementia, you may experience changes in the person’s:

 - communication needs

 Although these changes can be upsetting, they are not deliberate, and there are many strategies that may help.

 Dementia can influence a person's behaviour, including wandering, depression, anxious or agitated states, hallucinations and false ideas, loss of inhibition, and aggression.

 The Dementia Behaviour Management Advisory Service (DBMAS) offers people living with dementia and their carers support in managing behavioural and psychological symptoms of dementia, such as wandering and aggression.
 Visit the Dementia Support Australia website to find out more.
 Or, for clinical support, information and advice, contact them on 1800 699 799 (24 hours a day).